ddecoud/portfolio/final_part1.md

 >We are missing a party everyone else seems to be invited to.

-So, with this project, I aim to solve this mystery.
+With this project, I aim to solve this mystery.
 I will analyze the database from the top tech universities in the US to understand if there is a pattern of a small Latinx community.
-Then, I will take the largest ethnic population and compare and contrast it with Latinxs across several metrics.
+Then, I will take the largest ethnic population and compare and contrast it with Latinxs across several metrics such as:

-I will also review, compare and contrast:
 * Educational level
 * Gini indexes.
 * Top universities.
-* Latinx traits and personality.
+* Personality traits.
 (Only information from articles).

 I hope this research sheds some light on this controversial topic.
 While talking with my peers, I realized this is a reality that many of us question.
 It seems to be an alarming truth we should face as soon as possible.